 Melbourne Chai Crawl

-From the look of it, I was prepared for it to be a name-sake hipster smoothie, but far from it, Super Chai Smoothie was actually really good.
+From the look of it, I was prepared for it to be a name-sake hipster smoothie, but far from it; Super Chai Smoothie was actually really good.
 It was still smoothie-like, obvs!
-I could taste the banana and other usual smoothie ingredients, but the chai flavour also came through as strong, creating a healthy-ish delicious blend.
+I could taste the banana and other usual smoothie ingredients, but the chai flavour was strong, creating a healthy-ish, delicious blend.
 The only caution I could give is not to have it post-meal like I did, as the smoothie was pretty filling; it could easily be a light lunch.

 Super Chai Smoothie ☕☕☕/5 stars – 0.5 star dropped due to rude girl waiter.